yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/javascript-primer.md

 });
 ```

-`{extends: cc.Component}` is an object being a function parameter.
+`{extends: cc.Component}` is an object acting as a function parameter.
 In most circumstances in JavaScript, we don't have to name an object when we use it and we may probably use it directly like this.

 ## Anonymous function